Summer Programs at SACI in Florence and Venice

 Love Florence?
 Join our Summer I, Summer II, or Full Summer: Florence program to experience the Renaissance City while taking part in a wide range of study and cultural opportunities that will elevate your art and enrich your life.

 Dream of exploring Venice?
 Pursue contemporary art and digital photography in our Summer Venice program while experiencing one of the world’s most prestigious contemporary art events – the Venice Biennale.

 Can’t decide between the two?
 Study with us for an entire summer in our Full Summer: Florence + Venice program for the opportunity to experience both Florence and Venice.

 Summer I in Florence

-Our Summer I term in Florence runs for 5½ weeks from mid-May through June.
-Students take two courses for a total of six credits.
+Our Summer I term in Florence runs for 5 weeks from the end of May through June.
+Students take two courses for a total of 6 credits.

 Summer II in Florence

-Our Summer II term in Florence runs for 4½ weeks from the end of June through July.
-Students take two courses for a total of six credits.
+Our Summer II term in Florence runs for 4 weeks from the end of June through July.
+Students take two courses for a total of 6 credits.

 Full Summer Program: Florence